 del file.txt

-3. Viewing and Managing System Information
+Viewing System and Network Information

 ipconfig